grafana/grafana-infinity-datasource/wiki/global-queries.md

+---
+slug: "/wiki/global-queries"
-## Global Queries / Registered Queries
+title: "Global Queries / Registered Queries"
+---

 Working with same queries in multiple dashboards might be hard some times.
 To change a query, you need to update all the dashboards.
 So Infinity datasource gives an option to register queries globally and then allows to reuse the queries across dashboards.